14-15 Sept 2024

 Fortunately, I am not the superstitious type.
 I am a seasoned traveler and only hope Azul Airlines is prompt and gets me to my destination.

-Due to Azul’s “slight” schedule change, not only do I pass thru São Paulo, but make a brief stop in Curitiba to change planes for another flight.
+Due to Azul’s “slight” schedule change, I pass thru São Paulo, but make a brief stop in Curitiba to change planes for another flight.

-No lounge in this terminal, so I sit in a cafe and enjoy a margarita tapioca, sort of a pizza in a cassava taco.
+No convenient lounge, so I sit in a cafe and enjoy a margarita tapioca, sort of a pizza in a cassava taco.

 I walk to the gate, just a few feet away.
 Announcement in Portuguese, unintelligible, but passengers are leaving.
 Bad sign – I follow.
 Screens tell me flight changed from Gate 5 to 7 and is late.
 Not cancelled, thankfully, but late enough I begin to sweat the minutes.